 The conversations you have with people about having a lived experience may be crucial to individuals embarking on their journey of recovery.
 Your lived experience conversations may also be crucial to another member of staff having understanding of a persons situation or the way they may be working which might affect the people either positively or negatively.
-Your conversations with staff and managers will also need to model good reasons for why designated Peer positions are so important.

 You need to be prepared that when you are socializing people will ask you what you do for a living and when you tell them "I am a Peer Worker" this may open up conversations with those people about their mental health or that of someone they know.
 This can be very overwhelming at times and you will need to be able to manage these situations so that your own stress levels and mental health are not compromised.
-You need to be comfortable with sharing that you have a lived experience with others outside of Flourish Australia.

 You also need to consider that if you decide to change jobs or careers your resume will indicate that you have a lived experience of mental health issues.
 You need to consider how you might feel about this in the future.
-Rest assured that if you worked well with Flourish Australia and you decide you would like to apply for another position we would only be strengths focused and not discuss your lived experience with a future employer unless you wanted us to do so.
+Rest assured that if you worked well with RichmondPRA and you decide you would like to apply for another position we would only be strengths focused and not discuss your lived experience with a future employer unless you wanted us to do so.

 You also need to be aware that although the very fact that you have a lived experience of mental health issues is essential to you being appointed to this position, you will be required to work professionally, with a strong work ethic and making the needs of the people you support a priority.
-If your mental health does become fragile we undertake to support you as best we can, in the ways you need and to honour our ethos of helping people to stay supported and employed.
-However we do expect you to do the best you can at all times in maintaining your mental health, physical health and to work in a manner that upholds and promotes the respected and positive reputation of the peer workforce as being professional and dependable.
+If your mental health does become fragile we undertake to support you as best we can, in the ways you need and that honour our ethos of helping people to stay supported and employed.
+However we do expect you to do the best you can at all times.
 If you do this you will feel valued and respected by Flourish Australia.

-We would also request that you write/fill in a Personal Situation Plan that you would share with your manager in order for you and your manager to have an understanding and agreement of what your rights and responsibilities are and the rights and responsibilities of your manager should your mental health begin to cause you difficulties.
+We would also request that you write/fill in a Personal Situation Plan that you would share with your manager in order for you and your manager to have an understanding and agreement of what your rights and responsibilities are and the rights and responsibilities of your manager should your mental health issue begin to cause you difficulties.
 We will support you to stay in work as far as possible.
 We have a great deal of understanding and support for our staff with a lived experience of mental health issues.